 In reality, health professionals know that the only way to lose weight successfully and to keep it off long-term, is to make permanent, lasting changes that you incorporate into your lifestyle forever!
 This means being realistic, making changes gradually and making healthy choices you actually enjoy!

 There is a simple equation when it comes to weight loss; calories in must be less than calories out.
 However, this calorie deficit should only be small and should be achieved by a slight reduction in overall food intake in combination with becoming more active – not by cutting out certain foods or entire food groups.
 In fact, the main reason fad diets do lead to some initial weight loss, is simply because when you cut out certain foods/food groups, you end up reducing your overall calorie intake – it is nothing to do with any ‘magic’ formula of food combining or avoiding.

-One of the problems is that when we overly restrict calorie intake, it results in loss of lean body tissue (muscle) as well as fat.
+According to a post on The Fitness Tribe, one of the problems is that when we overly restrict calorie intake, it results in loss of lean body tissue (muscle) as well as fat.
 In the long term, this will actually hinder our weight-loss efforts, as well as being bad for health.
 Muscle is an active tissue, meaning that it burns calories even when we are resting, so the more you have the more calories you burn each day.

 For successful weight loss that you can keep off for good, you need to lose fat not lean tissue.
 This is achieved by a healthy balanced diet, regular meals and snacks and only a small calorie deficit.